The question about whether or not life insurance is worth the money comes up frequently during expat financial planning

 “On a long enough timeline, the survival rate for everyone drops to zero.”

-The quote (and this scene in general) is a great reminder that we’re all mortal and most of us are aware of it, even though it is not something we necessarily get a chance to think about so often in our busy, task-orientated, target-driven, fast-moving lives.
+The quote (and this scene in general) is a great reminder that we’re all mortal and although most of us are aware of this fact, it is not something we necessarily get a chance to stop and think about so often in our busy, task-orientated, target-driven, fast-moving lives.
 Other stuff always gets in the way.

 What’s more, none of us really want to think about our own deaths.
 It is seen as morbid and I know some people feel that by the very act of even talking about their own death, it somehow brings that final day closer!

 But I tell you this, if you have loved ones that depend on you financially, you’d damn well better make sure you’ve thought about it.
 Ask the question:

 “What will happen to them if the unthinkable happens to me?”